rchampieux/diy-documentation/docs/lesson3.md

 1. To see publishing progress go to the **Build** tab and find the latest build.
 1. When it says **Build completed** you can click the **View Docs** button to view those docs.

+## Discussion

+- What do you notice about the table of contents?
+- What does this documentation feel like it is missing?